jacob-swanson/personal-site/_posts/2018-11-26-printer-pid-tuning.md

 ## New Values

-Here’s the values that I got after tuning my printer with the [Micro Swiss All Metal Hotend](https://store.micro-swiss.com/products/all-metal-hotend-with-slotted-cooling-block-for-wanhao-i3).
+Here's the values that I got after tuning my printer with the [Micro Swiss All Metal Hotend](https://store.micro-swiss.com/products/all-metal-hotend-with-slotted-cooling-block-for-wanhao-i3).

 *Values have been rounded to the nearest whole number.*